sklad-dev/Sklad/README.md

 ### 1. Adding a new key-value pair:
 ```
-set key value
+set <key> <value>
 ```

 ### 2. Retrieving a value by key:
 ```
-get key
+get <key>
 ```

-**Note**: The strings have to be surrounded by double quotes, e.g., this will work `get "test"` while this will fail `get test`.
-It is worth removing the requirement to surround single-word strings with double quotes in the future.
+**Note**: The strings have to be surrounded with single quotes, e.g., this will work `get 'test'` while this will fail `get test`.
+It is worth removing the requirement to surround single-word strings with the quotes in the future.

 Sklad is listening on TCP port 7733, awaiting incoming messages formatted as JSON strings with the following structure:
 ```
 {
+    "kind": 1,
-    "command": "<query string e.g. get "test">"
+    "query": "<query string e.g. get 'test'>",
+    "timestamp": 1234567890
 }
 ```